HackHobby-Lab/Button_Freak/README.md

 •	Display: 320x240 IPS LCD.

-•	Buttons: Multiple buttons for controlling the games.
+•	Buttons: Single button for controlling the games.

 •	Buzzer: For sound effects.